KISD Elementary Student Handbook

 Afternoon Transportation and Dismissal

-All Pre K and Head Start students that are picked up will be released at 2:00 p.m. in the bus lane at the back of the building.
+All Pre K and Headstart parents must enter the campus from Hwy.
+259 in order for your car tag to be read.
+PK and HS students are to be picked up at 2:45 in the bus lane at the back of the building.

 Students riding KISD transportation must have a bus card on file with the transportation office.
 Bus cards will be provided at registration or from the school office.
 Students are allowed to ride only one afternoon bus.
 If your child is not able to ride their assigned afternoon bus, they will need to be picked up.

 ****Transportation changes will not be taken over the phone.
 All transportation changes must be in written form.
 You may bring a note, email or fax the office before 2:45 p.m.
-Students cannot be changed from a bus to a pick up over the phone.
-The request must be emailed or faxed to (903) 984-2176.****
+Students cannot be changed from a bus to pick up over the phone.
+The request must be e-mailed to firstname.lastname@example.org or faxed to (903)984-2176.

 If a student needs to leave school before regular dismissal time, the parent or guardian must check the child out from the office.